 Create and Manage Projects

 A Project is a team workspace within a Tenant.
-Projects are where most day-to-day work happens; they give teams their own space, controlled access, and dedicated resources to build and run AI/ML applications and models.
+Projects are where most day-to-day work happens; they give teams their own space, controlled access, and dedicated resources to build and run artificial intelligence and machine learning (AI/ML) applications and models.

 A default Tenant and Project are automatically created when you install PaletteAI with global.featureFlags.systemDefaultResources: true in your Helm values.
 For production workloads, we recommend creating a separate Project per team, product, or business use case.
 This prevents teams from accidentally modifying AI/ML applications and models, as well as important configurations outside of their purview.

-Projects cannot be created in the mural-system namespace.
-This namespace is reserved for system resources shared across all projects.
+Projects cannot be created in the system namespace.
+The system namespace is reserved for shared platform resources and is not available for Project creation.

-You can create Projects using the PaletteAI user interface (UI) or using YAML Kubernetes manifests.
+You can create Projects using the PaletteAI UI or using YAML Kubernetes manifests.

 Create Project